 5. Consult a Professional

-Let’s face it: Even with all of the tools, resources, and information available, navigating your way through filing taxes as a freelancer can be complex at best.
+Let’s face it: Even with all of the tools, resources, and information available, navigating your way through filing taxes as a freelancer can be perplexing at best.